Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships: Coverage Type: A Geometric Perspective

-\textbf{Overjective}: A function is overjective if input values map to overlapping sets of output values.
-This overlap introduces fundamental ambiguity: observing a given output value does not allow one to determine which input value was responsible.
-Unlike pseudo-injective values, overjective values do not provide locally independent information.
-Resolving their meaning requires external context from other variables.
+A function is \textbf{overjective} if distinct input values map to \emph{overlapping} subsets of output values.
+This overlap introduces fundamental ambiguity: knowledge of the output value alone is insufficient to determine the specific input value that produced it, as multiple input values could be responsible.
+In the deterministic limit, this reduces to the many-to-one case where $f(x_1)=f(x_2)$ for some $x_1 \neq x_2$. \end{itemize}

-\textbf{Local vs. Global}: Injectivity, Pseudo-Injective, and Overjectivity can be assessed at different scopes.
-Local analysis examines individual input values of a variable, while global analysis considers the entire variable.
-A variable is globally overjective if at least two of its input values have overlapping output sets, which is the condition that creates potential synergy.

-\textbf{State Degeneracy}: If two states of a variable produce identical outputs for every possible combination of all other inputs, those states are \textit{state degenerate}.
-They can be replaced with a single state without losing predictive power.
-For example, having states red, vermilion, and crimson may reflect identifiable differences.
-Still, if the system under study is a traffic light, these state descriptions are all functionally identical (red).
-State degeneracy can result in inflated entropy and generate biases that can invalidate FID calculations.
-Maintaining state degeneracy is ultimately a modeling choice; however, it should generally be removed by combining degenerate states. \textit{State degeneracy should not be confused with variable degeneracy, an artifact of redundancy, where two or more inputs provide identical information about the output.}

-\textbf{Functional Status versus Practical Status}: If the removal of degeneracy would alter the status of a function, the functional status of the function is said to differ from its practical status.
-For example, a practically pseudo-injective function with state-degenerate inputs may become injective once the state degeneracy is addressed.
-The fact that the intention of FID is to assess functions supports the idea that state degeneracy should be corrected when found.

-This injectivity-based perspective does not replace the information-theoretic computation of FID but rather explains its results.
-For instance, the pure synergy of an XOR gate is directly explained by the fact that each input value is globally overjective.
-In contrast, the mixed profile of an AND gate arises from input values that are a mixture of pseudo-injective (e.g., $X_i=0$) and overjective (e.g., $X_i=1$), and how uncertainty that arises from these different types of mappings is resolved.

-By distinguishing between these types of functional relationships, the injectivity framework allows us to move beyond mere quantification and understand why information is structured as unique, redundant, or synergistic within a given system.